|

 your own endorsement, click |

-I loved the book of stories based on the radio show A Page from Baseball’s Past.
+I loved the book of stories based on the radio show Pages from Baseball’s Past.
 I am delighted the series is now coming to my email inbox. … [it] is just excellent.
 I learn a lot from reading it. –

 Senior Baseball Writer, ESPN.com This is the best, and best researched, series of baseball history that I've ever read.
 Each entry is much-anticipated.
 It never disappoints.
 Rather, I can't wait to read the next one each time." --

 Ray Buck, Senior Staff Writer, Fort Worth Star-Telegram A friend asked me what was the best baseball book I read this year.
-I thought a moment and told him to subscribe to A Page from Baseball’s Past – it’s like a good book but better! –
+I thought a moment and told him to subscribe to Pages from Baseball’s Past – it’s like a good book but better! –

 James Boyd, Wooster, OH I really look forward to each column and I haven’t got one yet that wasn’t enjoyable. – Pete Palmer, baseball author and